 A world city like Rotterdam, with one of the largest ports in the world, where, not only in the city itself but also throughout the region, many sport, cultural and other events, such as the marathon, will be organised and where of course a great number of business activities take place, needs an airport with more substantial user options than is currently allowed on the grounds of the designation.

-The demand for flights to and from Rotterdam The Hague Airport has been such over the past years that the limits for the allowable capacity on the grounds of the designation have been reached and, although the operation of more flights in quite possible organisationally and in terms of infrastructure, no new schedule or ad hoc flights may be added for this reason.
-For the reasons named, ever-more passengers who want to fly via their own regional airport or who organise flights as part of their profession or on behalf of their companies are disappointed.
+The demand for flights to and from Rotterdam The Hague Airport has been such over the past years that the limits for the allowable capacity on the grounds of the designation have been reached.
+Although the operation of more flights is quite possible organisationally and in terms of infrastructure, no new schedule or ad hoc flights may be added for this reason.
+For the reasons named, ever-more passengers who want to fly via their own regional airport, or who organize flights as part of their profession or on behalf of their companies are disappointed.
 The expansion of employment opportunities, which on the grounds of market demand would have amounted to several hundred extra jobs, has therefore not taken place.